-The University does encourage external examiners to meet with representative groups of students in order to discuss their experiences of the programme of study, so you can provide useful feedback to the School.
+The University does encourage External Examiners to meet with representative groups of students and practice learning partners in order to discuss their experiences of the programme of study, so you can provide useful feedback to the School.
 Your School should offer you this opportunity and please feel free to request such a meeting if one is not offered to you.
-Schools should inform students of the purpose of these meetings, and the limitations (e.g. not being able to discuss individual assessment outcomes).
+Schools should inform students and practice learning partners of the purpose of these meetings, and the limitations.